firebolt-db/godocs/docs/Guides/working-with-indexes/using-primary-indexes.md

 There can be millions of users, and only very few rows might correspond to the user with id `49327`.

 Columns that are used in predicates with highly selective filters will allow Firebolt to prune the most data.
-This in turn will lead to very fast query execution.
+This in turn leads to very fast query execution.
+When creating a primary index, choose columns used in highly selective predicates.

 ### Add low-cardinality columns to the beginning of the Primary Index

 In Firebolt's F3 file format, the primary index defined for a table influences the sort order of data blocks on S3.
 For a PI with multiple columns, F3 sorts the data lexicographically.

-If you define a PI `(a, b)`, this means that the data blocks on S3 are ordered by `a`.
+If you define a primary index `(a, b)`, this means that the data blocks on S3 are ordered by `a`.
 Rows with the same values of `a` are consecutive and ordered by `b`.

 If column `a` has low cardinality (i.e. few distinct values) there will be long ordered runs of `b` in the F3 files.